 The cosy bar is welcoming in traditional tones of red and green, with a stove for chilly evenings, twinkling fairy lights around mirrors and large candles set on the bar – all creating an atmospheric setting for a good night out.

-No bar meals are available, this is a place for a proper dinner and food is only served in the restaurant - a pair of attractively rustic rooms beyond the bar, where bare-topped wooden tables are set up for the comfortable enjoyment of good food, with linen napkins, good cutlery and glasses, but no salt and pepper; this may seem an odd omission at first but, in the Guide’s experience, care in the kitchen means that extra seasoning is not required.
+No bar meals are available, this is a place for a proper dinner in an adult ambience and food is only served in the restaurant - a pair of attractively rustic rooms beyond the bar, where bare-topped wooden tables are set up for the comfortable enjoyment of good food, with linen napkins, good cutlery and glasses, but no salt and pepper; this may seem an odd omission at first but, in the Guide’s experience, care in the kitchen means that extra seasoning is not required.

 Iced water and good homemade bread topped with freshly cut triangles of butter arrive promptly, a sign of the good service to follow.
 Although famed for their steaks a wide menu is offered, with daily specials chalked up on a large blackboard in the bar.